Hardness of Token Swapping on Trees: Introduction

+Our NP-hardness proof for sequential token swapping on trees is our most technical and conceptually difficult result.
+Prior work has built towards this result by providing NP-hardness for generalizations of the problem, but there appear to be barriers against extending these techniques.
+In the following, we briefly review this prior work and compare it to our own.

+Token swapping on trees is known to be NP-hard for the variant where tokens have weights as well as ``colors'' \cite{tree-token-swapping}.
+However, the use of weights and colors appears to be crucial to the reduction.
+Token swapping is also known to be NP-hard on graphs with treewidth 2 and diameter 6 \cite{bonnet2017complexity}.
+In particular, the graph in this construction is almost a tree in the sense that if you remove a single vertex the remaining graph is a forest.
+However, this single vertex has very high degree and is crucial to the construction.
+Given the apparent barriers against extending these known approaches to token swapping on trees, we take a completely different approach.

-All three of our NP-hardness reductions are from a common NP-complete problem, in essence the problem called \defn{permutation generation} in Garey and Johnson~\cite[MS6]{Garey-Johnson}.
-But we recast this problem in terms of a token-swapping \defn{reachability} problem where the swaps must be chosen as a subsequence of a given sequence and the underlying graph is just a star: \begin{quote} \textbf{Star Subsequence Token-Swapping Reachability (Star STS):} Given a star graph with center vertex $0$ and leaves $1, 2, \ldots, m$, where vertex $i$ initially has a token $i$; given a target permutation $\pi$ of the tokens; and given a sequence of swaps $s_1, s_2, \ldots, s_n$, where $s_j \in \{1, \ldots, m\}$ indicates a swap on edge $(0, s_j)$, is there a subsequence of the given swaps that realizes~$\pi$? \end{quote} Appendix~\ref{appendixA} gives the straightforward reduction from permutation generation to Star STS.
+We reduce from the \defn{permutation generation} problem in Garey and Johnson~\cite[MS6]{Garey-Johnson} (also called the ``word problem for products of symmetric groups'' (WPPSG) in~\cite{garey1980complexity}).
+In comparison, the above prior work \cite{tree-token-swapping,bonnet2017complexity} reduces from the vertex cover problem, and the 3-dimensional matching problem, respectively.
+We observe that the permutation generation problem has a similar feel to token swapping, as it can be recast in terms of a token-swapping reachability problem as follows: \begin{quote} \textbf{Star Subsequence Token-Swapping Reachability (Star STS):} Given a star graph with center vertex $0$ and leaves $1, 2, \ldots, m$, where vertex $i$ initially has a token $i$; given a target permutation $\pi$ of the tokens; and given a sequence of swaps $s_1, s_2, \ldots, s_n$, where $s_j \in \{1, \ldots, m\}$ indicates a swap on edge $(0, s_j)$, is there a subsequence of the given swaps that realizes~$\pi$? \end{quote} This recasting of the problem is a technicality that is not conceptually important.
+Appendix~\ref{appendixA} gives the straightforward reduction from permutation generation to Star STS.

-At a high level, our three NP-hardness proofs all rely on representing the tokens from the Star STS instance using specific ``item tokens'' in the token-swapping instance and by associating locations in the token swapping graph with vertices of the Star STS star.
-Then the bulk of the construction in each of the three reductions is meant to constrain where these item tokens can go in the graph over the course of the token-swapping solution.
-By sufficiently constraining the movement of the item tokens, we can make sure that they have some opportunities to swap among themselves, but that these opportunities to swap correspond to the given sequence of swaps from the Star STS instance.